-After becoming National Junior Champion in both singles and doubles in 1992, Tim Henman joined the Tour in 1993.
+After becoming National Junior Champion in both singles and doubles in 1992, he joined the Tour in 1993.
 Over the next few years he rose steadily through the rankings, breaking into the Top 200 in 1994, the Top 100 in 1995 and the Top 30 in 1996.

 That year, 1996, was to be Tim’s his breakthrough year, with him becoming British No 1.
 He reached the quarterfinals of Wimbledon and the semi-finals of 6 ATP tournaments.